 If your procurement and finance teams can't articulate what a credit represents, which actions consume it, and why usage varies across similar behaviors, then you're sort of budgeting without a unit of measure.

-Buyers are left navigating difficult questions about AI credit pricing that affect planning and forecasting:
+CFOs are left navigating difficult questions about AI credit pricing that affect planning and forecasting:

 - Why does one AI interaction cost more credits than another?